(2) : having characteristics associated with blue-collar workers

 – Merriam-Webster Unabridged

-Hannah Eason is an experienced professional book editor, proofreader, book reviewer, and literary agent who believes in applying a blue-collar work ethic to the creative side of publishing.
-This means approaching the editing process in a time-tested, methodical way: assessment, recommendations, the broadest aspect of the edit (be that a complete manuscript evaluation with page-by-page feedback, developmental editing, or content editing), and then, in separate editing rounds, copyediting and proofreading.
+Hannah Eason is an experienced professional book editor, ghostwriter, proofreader, book reviewer, and literary agent who applies a blue-collar work ethic to the creative side of publishing.
+This means approaching the editing process in a time-tested, methodical way: assessing needs, making recommendations, handling the broadest aspect of the edit (be that a complete manuscript evaluation with page-by-page feedback, developmental editing, or content editing), and then, in separate editing rounds, copyediting and proofreading.

-Hannah’s editing career has followed a path historically emblematic of the blue-collar ladder: apprenticeship; on-the-job training in numerous aspects of publishing; supervised contracts with major traditional publishers; fully independent small to midsize edits; and finally large-scale, multiple-month editing projects, many of which have resulted in books that have been either traditionally published or buoyed to popularity and excellent reader ratings via self-publishing channels.
+Hannah’s editing career has progressed from apprenticeships and on-the-job training in numerous aspects of publishing to supervised contracts with major traditional publishers to fully independent, large-scale edits, many of which have resulted in books that have been either traditionally published or boosted to popularity and excellent reader ratings via self-publishing channels.

 Whether you are looking for a literary editor for your debut novel or the newest installment in your series, an editor to fine-tooth-comb your dissertation or thesis for APA compliance, a developmental editor to optimize the structure of your short story collection, a proofreader for your poetry collection, or a content editor for your essay collection who can also ensure consistent adherence to Chicago Manual of Style or AP standards, Hannah Eason can help you.
-Contact her via the form on this site or by email at firstname.lastname@example.org.
+Contact her via the form on this site.